 When you’re looking for standard couch dimensions, consider these aspects, then take a hard look at length/height/depth and make sure it’s all the right fit.

 The way you can move around your sofa will make a big difference in how your entire space feels.
 You should be able to move freely throughout the room (a sofa that gets in the way will end up being a regrettable purchase, no matter how beautiful it is).
 Make sure the shape and size you consider doesn’t box you in.
 And of course, it shouldn’t block any doors or windows!
 If you have trouble getting in or out of the room, or have to shimmy between a pieces of furniture to sit down, you’ve chosen the wrong size.

 If your living room has a fireplace, built-in shelving, windows, doors, or closets, you’ll need to work around those.
 Make sure you triple-measure the distance between those elements, so everything is proportional and fits properly.

-If you have a coffee table you want to work around, make sure it can be about 14-19” away from the sofa.
-Other furniture should be between 30-36” away so there is ample walking space.
+If you have a coffee table you want to work around, make sure it can be about 14"-19” away from the sofa.
+Other furniture should be between 30"-36” away so there's ample walking space.

 How do you plan on using the sofa?
-That will help determine the size.
+This will absolutely help in determining the size.
 If it’s for a formal sitting room or waiting room, a smaller, more upright couch is perfect.
 But if it’s for napping, lounging, and family movie nights, you’ll want something big, deep, and comfy.
 It all depends on what works best with your lifestyle.